The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Contributors are participants in the whole Conference

 We strongly encourage each contributor to plan to participate in the whole Conference, not just their own session.
 The R2R Conference ethos is of a community participating together in a two-day collaborative conversation, not a roster of separate speakers presenting to a passive audience in a series of independent sessions.
-The majority of contributors are expected, therefore, to participate in all (or most) of the meeting as members of the R2R community.
+The majority of contributors are expected, therefore, to participate in all (or most) of the meetings as members of the R2R community.
 Many plenary contributors find joining our collaborative workshops extremely energising.
 We do recognise that this is not always possible or appropriate, but we urge all contributors to join in fully if they can.

 Contributors to the programme are offered discounted registration